Ways to save

 Haven't signed up with TReO?
 Pay your toll within seven days of crossing the bridge and keep the licence plate processing fee of $2.30 per trip off your bill.

-If you're an HOV (High Occupancy Vehicle) driver, that's all the more reason to register your vehicle.
+If you're an HOV (High Occupancy Vehicle) driver, that's all the more reason to register and install a TReO decal on your vehicle.
 When you do, you'll receive a 25% discount during peak periods (Monday to Friday, from 6:30am to 8:30am, and 4:00pm to 6:00pm) when you drive with two or more occupants in the HOV lane as you pass under the toll point.
 Accessing the HOV lane from Surrey is easy, thanks to the brand new HOV on-and off-ramps at the 156 Street Interchange.
 Keep in mind, drivers will not be eligible for the HOV discount for a period of twelve months if caught travelling in the HOV lane without the required number of passengers.

 A 50% discount applies for registered large commercial vehicles traveling between the hours of 9pm and 5am.